requirement-yogi/extensions-reqif/README.md

    the same directory where you've launched the Atlassian SDK command, it will monitor the current directory and reinstall the .jar, as long as its version is above.

+# How come the "pipelines" are red?

+We just don't have a public repository with requirementyogi-*.jar published, and Maven can't compile without it.
+You can download this jar from the Atlassian Marketplace and install it on your machine in order to compile  the project.

 # Can I contribute ?

 Sure, as long as you accept the license.
 Send us a pull request.